Euura salicispurpureae

 Euura salicispurpureae is a species of sawfly belonging to the family Tenthredinidae (common sawflies).
-It was first described by Jens-Peter Kopelke in 2014.
+It was first described by Jens-Peter Kopelke in 1996 as Euura purpureae, but with the merging of several other sawfly genera into Euura in 2014, E. purpureae became preoccupied by the former Pontania purpureae, and Kopelke accordingly proposed the current name as a replacement.
 The larvae feed within galls on willows (Salix species).
 E. salicispurpureae is one of a number of closely related species known as the Euura atra subgroup.

 Description

 The gall is a slight swelling of a young shoot and there can be several, 15 mm long, smooth galls in row.
 The larva probably over-winter in the gall.

 Galls have been recorded on S. purpurea, S. purpurea x silesiaca and S. purpurea x viminalis.